The Real Cost of a Bad CRM Implementation: A RevOps Forensics Report

 Limitations and Considerations

 The cost calculations presented here represent typical scenarios, but actual expenses vary dramatically by scale.
 A fifty-person company implementing HubSpot faces fundamentally different economics than a thousand-person enterprise deploying Salesforce.
-When you budget for CRM migration, multiply conservative estimates by 1.5× for organizations over 500 users, 2× for complex multi-system integrations.
-The Salesforce vs HubSpot costs comparison reveals platform-specific multipliers: Salesforce implementations average 2-3× higher than HubSpot due to customization requirements and specialist consulting rates.
+When you budget for CRM migration, multiply conservative estimates by 1.5x for organizations over 500 users, and 2x for complex multi-system integrations.
+The Salesforce vs HubSpot cost comparison reveals platform-specific multipliers: Salesforce implementations tend to run two to three times higher than HubSpot for comparable mid-market scope, driven by customization depth and specialist consulting rates.

 Key Takeaways